 What are organisational skills?

 Organisational skills are all the ways that you keep yourself on top of your workload, including meeting deadlines, planning out projects and workflow, and getting to work on time.
-Being organised is important in any workplace as you'll use your time and available resources more efficiently to get your job done.
-This is vital in almost any job role, but especially roles like healthcare, law, accounting, client-facing roles, and more.
+Being organised is important in any workplace as you'll use your time and available resources more efficiently.
+Organisation is vital in almost any job role, but it’s especially important in industries like healthcare, law and accounting.

 Examples of organisational skills

 So, what skills should you focus on to develop your organisational abilities?
-Here is our top list of organisational skills examples that employers love to see on people's CVs.
+Here’s our top list of examples of organisational skills that employers love to see on CVs.

 Time management skills

 Time management means planning out your daily and weekly schedule so that all your tasks have an allocated time.
-This is usually done with planning and timetabling.
-You also need to include flexibility, though, to ensure that unexpected issues or changes don't completely derail you.
-You'll also need to think critically about the tasks and figure out which ones are more urgent or which can be completed first.
-This is especially important in jobs where you would be handling multiple projects at once.
+You’ll usually do this with planning and timetabling.
+When planning, factor in flexibility so that unexpected issues don't derail you.
+You'll also need to think critically about the tasks and figure out which ones you need to complete first.
+Knowing how to prioritise tasks is especially important in jobs where you handle multiple projects at once.

 Decision-making skills